-Unfortunately both Jonathan and Fedor have ceased working on Tomato, but the project is now being continued by several other developers.
-Now there are builds available from Toastman, Victek, Shibby, and Teaman.
+Unfortunately Jonathan, Fedor, Teaman, and others, have ceased working on Tomato, but the project is now being continued by several other developers.
+Now there are builds available from mainly Toastman, Shibby, and Victek.
 We all "borrow" each other's code if we feel it's appropriate for our own version.

 The VPN version now has OpenVPN and PPTP client and servers.

 As I progressed, I found that there were many other people with similar needs to mine, so I made these builds available for anyone to try.
 In general, they are close to 100% stable on my systems which use Asus RT-N16's.

 Please note that I'm not a programmer and while I do occasionally manage to create something that works, mostly Toastman Tomato is a compilation of whatever open-source features I regard as important.
 These are taken from many GPL sources, and credit is given to those who deserve it.
 See the "About" page for information.
 On the MIPS platform I use a simplified "STD" build which closely resembles Teddy's original builds.
 There's also an experimental "VLAN" version, which includes Augusto's VLAN-GUI and Multi-SSID for those brave people who need more :-)